-- lenders using government mortgage insurance programs, including those of the Federal Housing Administration and the Veterans Administration, - o investors holding mortgages in portfolio and self-insuring,

-- investors using credit enhancements other than private mortgage insurance or using other credit enhancements in conjunction with reduced levels of private mortgage insurance coverage, and - lenders structuring mortgage originations to avoid private mortgage insurance, such as a first mortgage with an 80% loan-to-value ratio and a second mortgage with a 10% loan-to-value ratio (referred to as an 80-10-10 loan) rather than a first mortgage with a 90% loan- to-value ratio.
+- o lenders using government mortgage insurance programs, including those of the Federal Housing Administration and the Veterans Administration, - o investors holding mortgages in portfolio and self-insuring, - o investors using credit enhancements other than private mortgage insurance or using other credit enhancements in conjunction with reduced levels of private mortgage insurance coverage, and - o lenders structuring mortgage originations to avoid private mortgage insurance, such as a first mortgage with an 80% loan-to-value ratio and a second mortgage with a 10% loan-to-value ratio (referred to as an 80-10-10 loan) rather than a first mortgage with a 90% loan-to-value ratio.

-We believe, that during 2001, lenders and investors were self-insuring and making 80-10-10 loans at about the same percentage as they did over the last several years.
+While no data is publicly available, we believe that due to the current low interest rate environment and favorable economic conditions, lenders and investors are making 80-10-10 loans at a somewhat higher percentage than they did during the past year.
 Although during 2001 and 2000, the share of the low down payment market held by loans with Federal Housing Administration and Veterans Administration mortgage insurance was lower than in 1999, during three of the prior four years, the Federal Housing Administration and Veterans Administration's collective share of this market increased.
 Investors are using reduced mortgage insurance coverage on a higher percentage of loans that we insure than they had over the last several years.